yenicapotediaz/k2/Documentation/tags/README.md

 $ ./bin/up.sh --config ~/.kraken/${CLUSTER}.yaml
 ```

-Then you can verify those tags through stdout when run some commands such as 'up.sh'
+Then you can verify those tags through stdout when running some commands such as 'up.sh'
 ```bash
 ...
 WARNING: --output not specified.
 Using $HOME/.kraken as location
 WARNING: Using 'dryrun' as tags
 ...
 ```
-Or you can set multiple tags using ',' for delimeter
+Or you can set multiple tags using ',' for delimiter
 ```bash
 $ export KRAKEN_TAGS="fabric_only,services_only"
 $ echo $KRAKEN_TAGS